more-cars/rest-api/README.md

 ### Behavior tests

-* run `npm run tests:cucumber` to execute all behavior tests
+* run `npm run tests:behavior` to execute all cucumber tests
 * this requires
     * a running app
     * a running database